dave-ellis/DocumentSearch/README.md

 # FindInProject
 Text search plugin for Sublime Text 3 projects.
-The plugin differentiates itself from similar plugins by having an interactive result view and an easily configurable search thread.
+This is an alternative to the default "Find in files" command that comes with Sublime Text.
+It includes an interactive result view and a configurable search thread that runs in the background.

 ![example.gif](https://raw.githubusercontent.com/Wramberg/FindInProject/master/example.gif "Example of use")